Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 This ``min-max'' objective ensures that the discovered functional form is robust across the entire redshift manifold and prevents the majority galaxy population from dominating the mathematical search.

 \paragraph*{View-Specific Parameter Refinement}

 While the symbolic structure (e.g., $s(z) = c_1 + c_2/(z + \exp(c_3 z))$) is globally shared, its numerical constants ($c_n$) are refined independently for each view.
-For every candidate expression, a GPU-accelerated {\tt L-BFGS} optimizer is used to find the optimal parameters $(\theta_1, \theta_2, \theta_3)$ that minimize the MSE within each respective redshift regime.
-This allows the template to adapt its coefficients to the specific physical density gradients of different astrophysical populations.
+For every candidate expression, a GPU-accelerated {\tt L-BFGS} optimizer is used to find the optimal parameters $(\theta_1, \theta_2, \theta_3)$ that minimize the MSE within each respective data subset.

-Following the unified protocol established in Section~3.2, the continuous scores generated by the best-performing multi-view model are used to calibrate decision thresholds $t_1$ and $t_2$.
-These thresholds are optimized on the validation split via grid search to maximize the Cohen’s $\kappa$ coefficient, ensuring a rigorous benchmark against both single-view and exhaustive methods.
+Following the unified protocol established in Section 3.2, the continuous scores generated by the best-performing multi-view model are used to calibrate decision thresholds $t_1$ and $t_2$.
+These thresholds are \rthis{optimized during the 80,000-sample cross-validation phase} via grid search to maximize the Cohen’s $\kappa$ coefficient, \rthis{prior to final evaluation on the hold-out set,} ensuring a rigorous benchmark against both single-view and exhaustive methods.